Downloading content for offline mode

 Overview

-• When working with certain epidemic diseases, especially Ebola, Marburg, Lassa fever and plague, it is vital to protect yourself when you touch patients, their body fluids, or dead bodies or animals.
+When working with certain epidemic diseases, especially highly infectious diseases such as Ebola, Marburg, Lassa fever and plague, it is vital to protect yourself when you touch affected people, their body fluids, or dead bodies or animals.

 Steps for putting on protective clothing